-For the first half, the Line Judge will be positioned on the sideline opposite the press box and will be responsible for the operation of the chains.
-Beginning with the second half kickoff, and continuing through the end of the game, the Head Line Judge will be positioned on the sideline opposite the press box and will be responsible for operation of the chains.
+For the first half, the Line Judge and Field Judge will be positioned on the sideline opposite the press box and the Line Judge will be responsible for operation of the chains.
+Beginning with the second half kickoff, and continuing through the end of the game, the Head Line Judge and Side Judge will be positioned on the sideline opposite the press box, and the Head Line Judge will be responsible for operation of the chains.